lubianat/wikidata_bib/toread.md

 A behind‐the‐scenes tour of the IEDB curation process: an optimized process empirically integrating automation and human curation efforts

-Funding knowledgebases: Towards a sustainable funding model for the UniProt use case

 https://academic.oup.com/bioinformatics/article/23/13/i41/238103
 https://academic.oup.com/database/article/doi/10.1093/database/baaa006/5809234